 "Back-of-the-envelope" analysis

 With only a few algebraic steps, and without including the auxiliary C/GTP cycle, we can demonstrate the basics of driven proofreading.
-In fact, for a quick analysis, it is easiest to exclude GTP and including driving only implicitly as will described.
+In fact, for a quick analysis, it is easiest to exclude GTP and include driving only implicitly as will described.
 Thus we consider a somewhat simplified cycle.

 The rates shown in orange will later be used to model driving.